bilke/Craft-Docs/source/plugins/apis/index.rst

 API Reference
 =============

-Blocks has several APIs your plugin can use to interact with the system.
+Craft has several APIs your plugin can use to interact with the system.
 The APIs are provided by the system services:

 .. toctree::
    :titlesonly:

-   blockTypes
    config
    email
    entries